garrandall/popular-music-data/tracks/with-you-chris-brown.md

 I need you, boo
 I gotta see you, boo
-And the hearts all over the world tonight (Hey, hey) Said the hearts all over the world tonight (Ooh, ooh, ooh, yeah) They need it, boo (They need it)
+And the hearts all over the world tonight (Hey, hey) Said the hearts all over the world tonight (Oh, oh, oh, yeah) They need it, boo (They need it)
 They gotta see their boo
 Said there's hearts all over the world tonight